tdpetrou/pandas_cub/README.md

 If you run this command right now, all the tests will fail.
 As you complete the steps in the project, you will start passing the tests.
 Once all the tests are passed, the project will be complete.

+### Automated test discovery

 The pytest library has [rules for automated test discovery][4].
 It isn't necessary to supply the path to the test module if your directories and module names follow those rules.
 You can simply run `pytest` to run all the tests in this library.

+### Running specific tests

 If you open up one of the test module `test_dataframe.py`, you will see the tests grouped under different classes.
 Each method of the classes represents exactly one test.
-To run all the tests within a single class, append two columns followed by the class name.
+To run all the tests within a single class, append two colons followed by the class name.
 The following is a concrete example:

 `$ pytest tests/test_dataframe.py::TestDataFrameCreation`